 When converting a cat’s age to human years, felines seem “old” much too early.
 Even many in the veterinarian field labels cats as ‘senior’ at the age of ten – but for many cats, 10 years isn’t even middle age.
 Cats have a different calculator than dogs – you can’t just multiply the years by seven for cats.
 Curious about your cat’s age?
-Click the “how old is my cat” button below to calculate your cat’s age in human years.
+Click HERE to calculate your cat’s age in human years.

 While we don’t know how scientific this fun cat calculator is, it’s obvious that it reflects an escalated aging scale for our kitties.
 But, we don’t agree with the ‘elderly cat’ labels.
 The word ‘elderly’ paints a picture in our minds that our kitties are near the end of life.
 Not only is this not normally true at all, this stereotype contributes to many cat parents just accepting that their cats will decline in health at this young age – and may not do anything about it because it’s expected.
 Worse than this, the old cat stereotype also disqualifies (essentially) many shelter and rescue cats from ever being adopted, even though they have many wonderful and healthy years left to share.
 The euthanasia rate of ‘older’ cats is truly heartbreaking.